What will you choose? Axe tossing or grape stomping?

 Venture to the historic Gold Rush towns of West Point and Murphys on the first Saturday in October to celebrate the long-running Lumberjack Day and the famed Calaveras Grape Stomp.
 Sure, these events are on opposite sides of Calaveras County, but planned just right, and you could check out both…

 Hit the road and head to Calaveras County’s scenic countryside en route to your first stop: West Point, which was established in 1854 as a mining supply camp and still has much of that Gold Rush era charm.
-Here you’ll find Lumberjack Day, where the whole family can experience old-fashioned country fun (like grandpa used to talk about).
+Here you’ll find Lumberjack Day, where the whole family can experience old-fashioned country fun–after all, good old-fashioned historic charm is alive and thriving in Calaveras County.
 Highlights of this annual event, celebrating Calaveras County’s lumber industry, include a parade (full of local color and humor), soap box derby, The Lawn Chair Brigade (performing now for over a decade), axe throwing contest, gentleman’s sawing contest, and fireman’s BBQ.
-Plan to get to Lumberjack Day early for the soap box derby kicks which kicks off at 8:30 am.
-The logging show and axe throwing contest begins at 1 pm and runs throughout the afternoon.
+Plan to get to Lumberjack Day early for the soap box derby which kicks off at 8:30 am.
+The logging show and axe throwing contest begin at 1 pm and run throughout the afternoon.

 More of a spectator?
 Secure a spot in the park and a glass of wine to watch more than 25 teams of two—a “stomper” and a “mucker” (the one collecting the juice)—pulverize and smoosh those unsuspecting grapes in barrels that are positioned on a stage.
 The goal of the stomper and mucker is to get as much juice from the fruit while working against the clock.
 Collections are then measured and weighed by a panel of expert judges and prizes are awarded in various categories such as best costume, best team name, and overall best stompers.